 We are pleased to share with you the following Safety Committee Newsletters on behalf of PowerForward DuPage.
+These articles are meant to encourage a safer work environment for all working craftsmen and women.
 Please click on any of the links below to view:

 According to the U.S. Bureau of Labor, 43% of all non fatal injuries are the result of strains and sprains.
 These injuries are responsible for 28% of all lost time from injuries at the workplace.
 Regular Stretch and Flex Programs have shown to help reduce these numbers.

 Reduced stress levels.

 These are some of the benefits to a regular Stretch and Flex Programs.
 These programs also offer a chance to have brief safety and job site meetings.
 They foster better job site morale by offering fun and healthy activities at work.
 They increase job and safety awareness as well as improving communications and relationships between trades.